hn303/CamLandEc-RM03/supervision1-exercises.md

 Note: You don't need to type expression manually, expand `Field and Values` option in the right panel and double click `lad15nm`.
 The field name will show in the expression window.
 Once you select the field `lad15nm`, click `All Unique` button on the right, it will show a list of unique values from the field of `lad15nm`.
 Double click it to add to your expression.<br>
 ![](statics/QGIS_select3.png)

 4. Once select elements you need, right-click this layer and click `Export` > `Save Selected Features As`.
-Name this file as `Cam_City.shp`.
+Please change the format to `ESRI Shapfile`.
+Name this file as `Cam_City`.
 This exported shapefile should include these wards: Abbey, Arbury, Castle, Cherry Hinton, Coleridge, East Chesterton, King’s Hedges, Market, Newnham, Petersfield, Queen Edith’s, Romsey, Trumpington and West Chesterton.

 5. Try other functions in attribute table: `select all`, `invert selection`, `deselect all`